 HRH Countess of Wessex with David Aarons, CE of enLight

 David Aarons, CTO & Co-Founder of enLight

 “We see the future as the connected farm.
 Currently, agricultural data is collected and monitored using many different, disparate systems.
 Each one has its own login and password. enLight’s vision of the future farm brings all this together, connecting existing data sources, trackers and legacy assets horizontally.

 “From water quality monitoring to animal tracking to soil pH, as well as vehicle tracking, pumping systems and light levels, all of it will be in one place.
 In addition, the system itself can make decisions when necessary.
 For example, if there’s a problem overnight or during a busy period and farm personnel aren’t able to monitor the dashboard, or as a reaction to an unexpected turn in the weather, instant changes can be made that may save water, energy… or even a crop”.

 “Future farms will allow agriculture professionals to see all their data streams in one place, on one dashboard, collected using cost-effective Internet of Things radio networks.
 And while the single dashboard will revolutionise agriculture, we’ve also learned that technology is ever evolving, so by 2030 we might well be seeing additional developments coming into the farming world.”

-enLight will be demonstrating a live feed from Honingham Thorpe Farms, a very large Norfolk-based contract farming company, managing land up to 30 miles away from its central office.
-To show how real-time data can effectively be collected and displayed to assist remote management.
+enLight demonstrated a live feed from Honingham Thorpe Farms, a very large Norfolk-based contract farming company, managing land up to 30 miles away from its central office.
+It shows how real-time data can effectively be collected and displayed to assist remote management.